UEABIO/data-sci-v1/docs/01-intro-to-r.md

 ## Getting to know RStudio

-R Studio has a console that you can try out code in (appearing as the bottom left window in Figure @ref(fig:img-rstudio)), there is a script editor (top left), a window showing functions and objects you have created in the "Environment" tab (top right window in the figure), and a window that shows plots, files packages, and help documentation (bottom right).
+R Studio has a console that you can try out code in (appearing as the bottom left window), there is a script editor (top left), a window showing functions and objects you have created in the "Environment" tab (top right window in the figure), and a window that shows plots, files packages, and help documentation (bottom right).

 <div class="figure" style="text-align: center">
 <img src="images/rstudio.png" alt="RStudio interface" width="100%" />